sj1999-BIT/tp/docs/DeveloperGuide.md

 **MSS**

 1. User types in key details when creating contacts.
-2. User types `track`.
+2. User types out the tracking command keyword.
-3. User clicks `Enter` button.
+3. User confirms.
-4. System summarises information user has typed in under the “Important Information” field across all contacts.<br>
+4. System summarises all the important information typed by user across all contacts.<br>
     Use case ends.

 **Use case: Add/Edit price tag**